 When a student enrolls, a commitment is made to abide by university policies.
 The policies are based on the university's foundational values.
 The Office of Student Affairs in the division of Student Success and Engagement assists students, faculty, and staff in following guidelines intended to maintain an atmosphere conducive to attaining educational goals.
-This office is responsible for the administration of the Code of Students Rights and Responsibilities.
-To view the code, please go to www.marian.edu/studentrights.
+This office is responsible for the administration of the Code of Student Rights and Responsibilities.
+To view the code, visit marian.edu/mymarian and click on Code of Student Rights and Responsibilities under "Links of Interest."